-Most estates (unless of very low value) cannot usually be administered until a grant of probate or letters of administration has been obtained.
+Most estates (unless of very low value) cannot usually be administered until a Grant of Probate or Letters of Administration has been obtained from the High Court.

-Probate is the legal term for having a will “proved” (i.e. verified by the court) after death.
-The Grant of Probate is proof that the executors appointed by the will are legally entitled to administer the estate.
+Probate is the legal terms for having a Will ‘proved’ (i.e. verified by the Court) after death.
+The Grant of Probate is proof that the executors appointed by the Will are legally entitled to administer the estate.

 Letters of Administration